 June 14, 2009 Sunday I think it might be Fathers Day - but lets not go there - I'll start crying.
-Fishermans Bay, Lopez Island SUNNY & warm tis' evening.
-Yesterday at this time was blowing HARD & cold tis' morning
+Fishermans Bay, Lopez Island SUNNY and warm tis' evening.
+Yesterday at this time was blowing HARD and cold tis' morning

-Today we started on the Dek-Coat on the pilot house & cabin top.
+Today we started on the Dek-Coat on the pilot house and cabin top.
 Looks good BUT the paint is a blazing white - makes the Wasser look a bit yellow dull on the edges.
 It's ok - no biggie.
-We did go fussy & make nice rounded edges to the places that would have gone straight.
+We did go fussy and make nice rounded edges to the places that would have gone straight.
 Looks very nice.

 Then Carl did another coat of epoxy on the diva seat.
 That's a big spacious seat long the back of the transom.
 We had a lovely cover made for it as well.
 Can't wait to lay on that under sail!
 Did some more tar on the bottom of the keels where I peeled it off when putting her on the rocks last summer.

 Puppy's been a bit lethargic today.
 I think it's a bit cold down on the grass under the boat at night.
 I put out her bed but she rarely sleeps on it.
 She prefers the soft grass.
 It's wonderful to have her.